DDDtools/AdvancedScale/README.md

 ### 4. Edge/Corner Handles

 > To activate Edge/Corner handles, hold `Ctrl` or select the `Corner Handles` checkbox from the menu at the bottom left.
-Hover your mouse over the place where the handle should be.
+Hover your mouse over the place where the handle should be
 >
 > <p align="center">
 >   <img src="Images/CornerHandles.png" height="300" align="middle">
 >   <img src="Images/Gif_6.gif" height="300" align="middle">
 > </p>
 >
 > **`Edge Handles`** are located on the edges of the bounding box.
-Drag a handle to scale the selection along two axes simultaneously while keeping the opposite edges fixed.
+Drag a handle to scale the selection along two axes simultaneously while keeping the opposite edges fixed
 >
 > <p align="center">
 >   <img src="Images/Gif_3.gif" height="300">
 >   <img src="Images/Gif_4.gif" height="300">
 > </p>
 >
 > **`Corner Handles`** are located at the corners of the bounding box.
-Drag a handle to scale the selection along all relevant axes while keeping the opposite corner fixed.
+Drag a handle to scale the selection along all relevant axes while keeping the opposite corner fixed
 >
 > <p align="center">
 >   <img src="Images/Gif_5.gif" height="300">